dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

-  Your Statement of Advice will disclose the actual commission that Walbrook and your Adviser will receive.
+  Your Statement of Advice will disclose the actual commission that Walbrook and your Adviser will receive.\

+  In accordance with APES 230: Financial Planning, we must write to you each year to disclose the commissions that we expect to receive.

   </td>